im007/Install-Update-Nextcloud/README.md

 # Install & Update Nextcloud
 Updating Nextcloud on Linux can be a hassle.

-I developed a Bash script which streamlines the installation and updates of the Nextcloud AppImage.
+I developed a Bash script to streamline the updates & installation of the Nextcloud AppImage.

 ## Running the script
 **Download & run the `install-or-update_Nextcloud.sh` file.**